-What If I Disagree with a QME Report for California Workers’ Comp?
+What If I Disagree With A QME Report For California Workers’ Comp?

-Is There Anything I Can Do If I Disagree with What the QME Reports in the California Workers’ Compensation Process?
+Is There Anything I Can Do If I Disagree With What The QME Reports In The California Workers’ Compensation Process?

 The Workers’ Compensation Bureau values the opinion of the QME.
 So, what happens if you disagree with their opinion?
 You may wonder if there is anything you can do.
-Qualified workers’ compensation attorneys can help you understand your rights and identify the best steps to take after an unfavorable QME report.
+Qualified workers’ compensation attorneys can help you understand your rights and identify appropriate steps to take after an unfavorable QME report.

 This exam aims to mitigate a dispute between the workers’ compensation adjuster and the injured employee regarding the cause of a workplace injury.
 A Qualified Medical Examiner is a licensed physician qualified to render an expert opinion regarding workplace injuries.